fmikker/nextcloud-server/README.md

 - Configure MariaDB with default NextCloud DB, u/p nextcloud/nextcloud
 - Create default login u/p admin/nextcloud

-Caveats for manual setup steps:
-- To maintain the integrity of NextCloud, no modifications were done to the install php file.
-It will still need to install in its own way, using its own salted hash methods.
-As a result of this, you'll need to manually change the DB type to MariaDB and enter the credentials in from below.
-These default values are set in main/vars.yml and can be changed to whatever SQL values you wish.
-By default, they are:

 Role Variable Defaults (make changes in the file vars/main.yml)
 --------------